deltachat/deltachat-android/README.md

   `$ git clone --recursive https://github.com/deltachat/deltachat-android`
   or later by `git submodule update --init --recursive`.
 If you do this in your home directory, this results in the folder `~/deltachat-android` which is just fine.
+- A specific commit of _deltachat-android_ points to a specific commit of _deltachat-core-rust_ .
+For non-release commits of _deltachat-android_ the submodule directory may be out of date / break the build.
+If you are on the master branch of _deltachat-android_ you can update the submodules in your working copy to their respective latest master commits by running:
+  `git submodule foreach git fetch ; git submodule foreach git checkout master; git submodule foreach git merge origin/master`

 # Build Using Nix